santipabWannakiri/aws-sdk-temporary-credentials/README.md

 As previously stated, the IAM Identity Center has the capability to centrally oversee access across various AWS accounts and applications.
 You simply need to recall a single username and password, granting you access to all accounts for which you possess authorization.\
 To enhance comprehension, please refer to the illustration provided below.
 ![enter image description here](images/AwsSSO.JPG)

+Imagine you hold the role of a lead engineer.
+Through the utilization of AWS SSO, the requirement to recall distinct usernames and passwords for various environments becomes unnecessary.\
+Instead, you have the option to enroll a workforce user in the IAM Identity Center.
+Subsequently, you can establish a connection between this workforce user and your AWS accounts.

+Regarding the procedure of gaining entry into AWS accounts, the steps are quite straightforward.\
+You simply navigate to the AWS access portal and authenticate using the designated workforce user credentials.\
+Subsequently, a comprehensive roster of accessible AWS accounts will be presented for your perusal.